A lesson they won't forget

-Admission is $2/student and chaperone.
+Admission is $3/student and chaperone.
 One chaperone is needed for every ten students.
 A coat room, lockers and wheelchairs are available.
 Please review the museum guidelines and accessibility page in advance.
-In addition, we also have a Gallery Guide that was created for our Weather Event exhibition.

 You may also inquire about adding a hands-on art activity with your tour, having lunch at the museum, and booking a space where you can meet with your students before or after your docent-led tour.

 Below are samples of tours that we offer for school groups: